N4v1ds0n/budget-ledger/readme.md

 Menus, user prompts, and outputs are formatted for maximum clarity and usability, even in plain text environments.

+Also the database and csv functionality is limited to the current deployment.
+This means there is no persistency across different deployments and imports and exports can not leave or enter the deployment.
+The about markdown files in the folders data, exports, testfiles and user_data explain this further.
 ---

 ## UX